boisy/VSS/README.md

 These are the same states that most security systems have.

+## Using the Plugin

+1. Install the plugin and create a new device.

-In Indigo, create actions to set the state of the VSS.
+2. Create actions to set the state of the VSS.
 Here are some examples:

   - A motion sensor outside your home.
 Create an action that checks if the state is "Stay Arm" or "Away Arm."
 If so, the action changes the state to "Triggered."
   - A motion sensor inside of your home.
 Create an action that checks if the state is "Away Arm."
 If so, the action changes the state to "Triggered."